 DNA extraction, PCR, and sequencing of root tips for EM fungi

 We extracted total genomic DNA from root tips immediately after sorting as described in Bowman and Arnold (2018).
 Briefly, we extracted DNA with the RedExtract-N-Amp plant PCR kit (Sigma-Aldrich, St. Louis, Missouri, USA) following the manufacturer’s instructions.
-The internal transcribed spacer region (ITSrDNA, including ITS1, ITS2, and 5.8S rDNA) was PCR-amplified using primers ITS1F and LR3.
+The internal transcribed spacer region (ITSrDNA, including ITS1, ITS2, and 5.8S rDNA) and adjacent D1- D2 region of the nuclear ribosomal large subunit (LSU) was PCR-amplified using primers ITS1F and LR3.
 We did not use primer ITS4B because Ascomycota were prevalent in preliminary surveys (Bowman & Arnold, 2018).

-We visualized PCR products with SYBR green following electrophoresis on a 1% agarose gel in 1% TAE buffer.
-We cleaned samples that amplified using ExoSAP-IT (Affymetrix, Santa Clara, California, USA).
-Bidirectional Sanger sequencing was performed by the University of Arizona Genetics Core using the Applied Biosystems Big Dye Chemistry Terminator v.
+We visualized PCR products with SYBR green following electrophoresis on a 1% agarose gel in 1% Tris base, acetic acid, and EDTA (TAE) buffer.
+We cleaned samples that amplified with ExoSAP-IT (Affymetrix, Santa Clara, California, USA).
+Bidirectional Sanger sequencing was performed by the University of Arizona Genetics Core with the Applied Biosystems Big Dye Chemistry Terminator v.
 3.1 cycle sequencing kit.
 We assembled sequences, scored bases, and assigned quality scores with phred and phrap in Mesquite v.
 2.01+ (Maddison and Maddison, 2011; Ewing and Green, 1998; Ewing et al., 1998).
 We manually edited assembled sequences in Sequencher v.
 4.10.1 (GeneCodes Corporation).
-Sequences were classified to family or genus using UNITE and NCBI to ensure that amplified DNA was from EM species rather than soil fungi or root endophytes.
+Sequences were classified to family or genus with UNITE and NCBI to ensure that amplified DNA was from EM species rather than soil fungi or root endophytes.
 All sequences have been deposited to GenBank (Appendix #).

 We isolated 9,844 EM root tips from 132 root cores.
 Of these, 514 root tips were selected for sequencing.
 A total of 442 (86%) were sequenced successfully.
-We assembled operational taxonomic units (OTUs) in the web-based Mobyle SNAP Workbench using the sanger_otu_clustering_workflow (Monacell and Carbone, 2014; U’Ren et al., 2014).
+We assembled operational taxonomic units (OTUs) in the web-based Mobyle SNAP Workbench with the sanger_otu_clustering_workflow (Monacell and Carbone, 2014; U’Ren et al., 2014).
 The assembly pipeline used removed chimeric sequences (Edgar et al., 2011); automatically trimmed small subunit ribosomal DNA (SSUrDNA), large subunit DNA (LSUrDNA), and 5.8S sequences; and removed any sequences lacking either the ITS1 or ITS2 region.
 Sequences were clustered into OTUs at 97% similarity, resulting in a total of 116 OTUs (Izzo et al., 2005; Smith et al., 2007).
 Overall, 54 OTUs (47%) were singletons and 20 (17%) were doubletons.

 Statistical analyses

-Mean annual precipitation (mm) and maximum annual temperature (°C) (Table 1) were correlated (linear regression; F1,39 = 117.10, p-value < 0.001, R2 = 0.74), Therefore we used mean annual precipitation to represent climate in our analyses as it showed a significant difference between ranges, whereas maximum annual temperature did not (Fig. S1).
-We analyzed climate variables using a mixed effects model as part of an analysis of variance (ANOVA) in which range and fire history were fixed factors and site was treated as a random factor.

-We conducted a PCA of the soil characteristics important in the plant-EM relationship (Read & Smith, 2008), including pH, phosphate, potassium, and nitrate (Table 2).
-PCA axis 1, which explained 50.22% of the variation, was used as the response variable in a mixed effects model ANOVA in which range and fire history were fixed factors and both site and tree were treated as random factors.
-Our analysis showed that soil did not vary significantly between ranges nor between sites with differing fire histories (Fig. S2).
-We, therefore, did not include soil in future analyses.

 Species richness and diversity